 In the flower garden, cut your flowers so they’ll produce more.
 Cosmos, zinnias, coreopsis, daisies and others need regular trimming to keep the blooms coming.

-So break out your garden pruners.
+Break out your garden pruners.
 Just think how beautiful your space will look with a steady supply of freshly cut flowers all summer long!

 When the weather is hot, hot, hot, take a few minutes to keep your landscape fresh by watering smart.
 Learn how to get the best use of your sprinkler and more.